sheeba128/Programming/README.md

 1.find the leaders in an array (Web8.java)
 2.Find the majority element in an array by using Boyer-Moore Voting Algorithm (Web9.java) 3.find the first repeating elemet not by value but by position (Web10.java)

+11/06/2025
+1.Count Frequency of All Elements from 1 to n (Web11.java) Given n integers in range 1 to n, find frequency of each number using O(1) space if allowed to modify the array.
+ 2.Given an unsorted array, find the length of the longest consecutive numbers (regardless of order).(Web12.java) 3.Right Rotation of an array based on the input of rotation size(Web13.java)